AdaCore/learn/content/courses/intro-to-embedded-sys-prog/chapters/handling_interrupts.rst

    end L3GD20;

-With those packages available  we can write a simple main program to use the gyro.
+With those packages available, we can write a simple main program to use the gyro.
 The real demo displayed the readings on an LCD but we've elided all those irrelevant details: